International Phytotechnology Society Bylaws

 • Travel for foreign speakers as available

-• Travel for US speakers, Elected Officers and Advisory Board members as needed
+• Travel for US speakers, Elected Officers and Board Members as needed

 • Scholarships